 Rangers posted at both ends of the tunnel convert two-way tunnel traffic to one-way for larger vehicles, insuring safe passage.
 This service, for which a fee is charged, was provided for over 28,640 oversized vehicles in calendar year 2009.

-Any vehicle that is 7 feet 10 inches in width and/or 11 feet 4 inches in height or larger is required to have a tunnel escort.
+Any vehicle that is 7 feet 10 inches in width and/or 11 feet 4 inches in height or larger is required to have a tunnel permit.

 Prohibited vehicles include those over 13 feet 1 inch tall, semi-trucks, vehicles carrying hazardous materials, vehicles weighing more than 50,000 pounds, single vehicles over 40 feet long, or combined vehicles over 50 feet long.